Nitish36/Nitish36/README.md

 Hi all

-🎓 I am Nitish K , a passionate fresh graduate with a solid 11-month track record in data analytics.
-Ready to transform raw data into actionable insights, I thrive on unraveling complex patterns and turning them into compelling stories for informed decision-making.

-👨‍💻 I enjoy scrapping data from websites, transforming them into proper format and then performing various EDA analysis and storing it into various databases and visualizing the same using BI tools

-👨‍💻 I also enjoy contributing to **Open Source Projects**.
-Recently I had contributed on various github repository during Hacktoberfest 2023.
-These included preparing a good code documentation, enchancing UI of webpages and also building small websites.

-🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
-My hobbies range from **Badminton**, **Chess** and **FPS Games**.

-✈️ I love **traveling** too.
-I have travelled to various places with friends and also family.
+🎓  I am a passionate and driven data professional with a Bachelor of Engineering in Computer Science and 1 year of hands-on experience in data analytics, data engineering, and operations.
+Currently, I am actively seeking opportunities in Data Analytics, Data Operations, Product Analysis, and Data Engineering roles.

+👨‍💻 My expertise lies in transforming raw data into actionable insights using Python, SQL, Prefect and Power BI, creating meaningful visualizations and dashboards that empower data-driven decision-making.

+👨‍💻  I've also led projects involving data scraping and API integration, developing automated pipelines with Selenium and Prefect, and visualizing results using Google Looker Studio.
+In addition, I’ve published multiple APIs on RapidAPI and created interactive dashboards for weather and Airbnb projects.

+👨‍💻 Currently, I’m expanding my technical skillset into app development with the Kivy Python framework, allowing me to design and develop applications alongside my core data skills.

 ## 🏅 Achievements